 Many people find it easier to give money to the church because the church is connected to mission groups, people seeking help, and it needs to keep its lights on.
 You certainly can reach out by donating to a local charity (and possibly adopting a family for the Christmas season ?).

 Who knows, maybe you’ll inspire someone to share in their faith.
 Bringing someone even closer to God by lending that helping hand right when they need it, and being a hand of God.

 “From whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.”
 Ephesians 4:16 NKJV

 For a God, that’s so amazing and gives us everything we could ever need, shouldn’t we want to try to do everything we can to further the Kingdom?
-It’s one more way to pull in closer to God, like prayer, like worship, like reading our Bible.
-Trusting Him with everything.
+It’s one more way to pull in closer to God, like prayer, worship, reading our Bible, and trusting Him with everything.

 Break the ties that the devil is putting on you.
 Give that last bit over to God, and watch the amazing things he will do in your life!

 “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”
 1 Peter 4:10 NKJV